Eric Niquette UI, UX, Accessibility

 Headers in complex tables

-A table is generally deemed complex when its data is not linear, typically due to multiple rows of headers, or when cells have been split or merged together.
+Generally speaking, a table is deemed complex when its data is not linear, typically due to the presence of cells that have been split or merged together.
 In some cases, tables may also be nested in another table.

-As a general rule, and one I enforce very strongly, complex tables should be avoided and instead broken down into smaller linear tables.
+For accessibility, complex tables should be avoided and instead broken down into smaller tables instead.
 In cases where this may not be possible, header cells will have to be manually associated to their respective data cells.
-This can be a grueling task, particularly if you lack the supporting tools.
+This can be a grueling task if you lack the tools to somewhat automate the process.

 To assign header cells, each header is provided an ID.
 This is then, with the headers attribute, associated to data cells.